Overview

 * This method is called before a route is resolved by the entrypoint

-* It can be used to implement a custom routing behaviour
+* It can be used to implement a custom routing behavior

 * for some or all routes, overriding the entrypoint routing